pavan3401/ALB-Logs-to-Elasticsearch/README.md

  ES_REGION: The AWS region, e.g. us-west-1, of your Elasticsearch instance
  ES_ENVIRONMENT: A value to append as the `environment` field in each record.
  ES_DEPLOYMENT: A value to append as the `deployment` field in each record.
  ES_BULKSIZE: The number of log lines to bulk index into ES at once.
-Try 200.
+Defaults to 200.
+ ES_TIMESTAMP_FIELD_NAME: The field name of event timestamps.
+Defaults to `timestamp`.
  ```

 * The following authorizations are required: